Castles of scotland

 Fortunately, a real Thane of Cawdor, William Calder, who built the castle, comes with a fun legend himself.
 It is said Cawdor Castle's location was chosen not for any logical strategic reason or its resources; this would be far too simple.
 No, this decision came from where all the most reliable and sensible ideas originate: a dream.

-Fortunately, the donkey didn't just keel over at the end of the street or choose to call it a day in some boggy ditch somewhere, but rested in a nice place next to a holly tree.
-The castle was built around the holly tree, and though long dead, you can still see the remains of the tree within the castle.
+Fortunately, the donkey didn't just keel over at the end of the street or choose to call it a day in some boggy ditch somewhere, but rested conveniently in a lovely spot next to a holly tree.
+The castle was built around the tree, and though long dead, you can still see the remains of it within the castle.

 Culzean

-Though what we see of Culzean these days is largely an 18th century mansion, it was developed around an earlier 14th-century tower.
-It is one of Scotland's most visted castles and is eye catching in its bold design by famous architect Robert Adam.
+Though what we see of Culzean these days is largely an 18th-century mansion, it was developed around an earlier 14th-century tower.
+It is one of Scotland's most visited castles and is eye-catching in its bold design by famous architect Robert Adam.
 The castle was given to the National Trust with the exception of an apartment on the top floor which was to be gifted to Dwight Eisenhower, who stayed there 4 times, once whilst president of the USA.

 Today Culzean is a vast estate, with gorgeous surroundings, collections and possibly the best playground I have ever seen.